Masis Voskanyan

-Masis Voskanyan (Մասիս Ոսկանյան; born 11 July 1990) is an Armenian international footballer who plays for Sint-Eloois-Winkel in the Belgian First Amateur Division, as a midfielder.
+Masis Voskanyan (Մասիս Ոսկանյան; born 11 July 1990) is an Armenian international footballer who plays as a midfielder for Sint-Eloois-Winkel in the Belgian First Amateur Division.

 Club career

 Born in Abovyan, Armenian SSR, Voskanyan moved to Belgium with his family at the age of three.
 During his first years of playing football, he represented Belgian clubs KS Veurne, Club Brugge and Roeselare.
 In 2014, he returned to Armenia to play for Pyunik where he won the domestic double, but he returned to Belgium after one season where he began playing for Coxyde.
 He only played one season there before moving to Sint-Eloois-Winkel in 2016.

 International career

 Between 2009 and 2010, Voskanyan played for the Armenian under-17 national team.
 In 2010, Voskanyan played for the Armenian under-19 national team, appearing in qualifying matches for the 2010 UEFA European Under-19 Football Championship.
 His debut was on 4 September 2009, in a home game against Switzerland, which ended with a 1–3 defeat.

 Voskanyan made his debut for the Armenian senior team in 2012.